How the spherical modes of gravitational waves can be detected despite only seeing one ray: Geodesic deviation in spherical gauge

 We see from \eq{eq:gdsg} that in spherical gauge the geodesic deviation in principle can depend on the angular derivatives of the wave.
 We further know from the analysis in \sref{ssec:dwsg} that several of the derivatives along the angular coordinates decrease as $1/r$ and thus are detectable.

-Nevertheless, for better comprehension we consider a two arm detector where one of the arms lies along the $\theta$ and the other along the $\phi$ coordinate.
+Nevertheless, for better comprehension, we consider a two-arm detector where one of the arms lies along the $\theta$ and the other along the $\phi$ coordinate.
 In this case and only keeping those terms decreasing as $1/r$, \eq{eq:gdsg} reduces to

 This means that when expressing a GW in spherical gauge, we find that the detection depends on its second angular derivatives.
-In addition we see that the detection still depends on the second time derivative of the wave and thus reduces to the case known for the TT gauge (cf. \eq{eq:gdtt}) when ignoring the spherical properties of the wave.
+In addition, we see that the detection still depends on the second time derivative of the wave and thus reduces to the case known for the TT gauge (cf. \eq{eq:gdtt}) when ignoring the spherical properties of the wave.